guhan/zerotociso/docs/CASSANDRA.md

 Cassandra is designed as a distributed database from the ground up.
 It provides automatic data distribution and replication across multiple nodes in a cluster, ensuring high availability and fault tolerance.
 Data is distributed using a partitioning scheme based on a partition key.
 ## No Single Point of Failure
 Cassandra is designed to operate without a single point of failure.
 Even if some nodes in the cluster fail, data remains accessible and available.
+- Need to be careful about how many replicas of data you have, 1 replica means only one copy.
 ## Scalability
 Cassandra is highly scalable and can be easily expanded by adding more nodes to the cluster.
 This makes it suitable for handling large datasets and high-throughput workloads.
 ## Data Model